 - I should have...

-- I should not have
+- I should not have...

 - I deserved it because...

 The person who did that to you made the choices.
 You are not to blame.
-Your reactions were normal reactions in an abnormal situation, and you survived.
+Your reactions were a normal response in an abnormal situation, and you survived.

 Helplessness